 The Gaming Commission shall have full jurisdiction for regulatory compliance and enforcement of any other gaming related activity that the Nation may elect to conduct.
-The Gaming Commission shall promulgate such regulations as it deems necessary to ensure the integrity of such activity and to ensure compliance with all applicable laws and regulations.
+The Gaming Commission shall promulgate such regulations as it deems necessary to ensure the integrity of such activity and to ensure compliance with all applicable laws and regulations but the scope of such regulations shall be in accordance with Section 22 (C) of this Act.
 Gaming Commission approval with regard to compliance with applicable gaming laws and regulations shall be required for any contracts related to any such gaming related activities.
 For the purposes of this section, such gaming related activities shall include, but are not limited to the following:

-- 1. Manufacture, development, assembly, sales, or distribution of any gaming machines, devices, equipment, software, or components thereof; - Joint ventures with other Tribes, entities, persons, etc. related to gaming activity; - 3.
+- 1. Manufacture, development, assembly, sales, or distribution of any gaming machines, devices, equipment, software, or components thereof; - 2.
+Joint ventures with other Tribes, entities, persons, etc. related to gaming activity; - 3.
 Pre-licensure of any entity or individual providing loans, grants or similar financial arrangements related to gaming activity in excess of \$50,000 in any twelve-month period, subject to the exceptions set forth in the Compact between the Cherokee Nation and State of Oklahoma.